The New England Civil War Museum

 The museum, though small in size, has the honor and distinction of being the only surviving GAR Hall in Connecticut and one of the longest continuously used GAR Halls in the entire country.

-The museum is OPEN every Sunday from 12:00 PM until 3:00 PM, excluding holidays.
+The museum is OPEN Saturdays and Sundays from 12:00 PM until 3:00 PM, excluding holidays.
 Admission is FREE.

 Our mission is to connect the people of today with the experiences, memories, and humanity of the people of the American Civil War era.